gabadie/makefile/readme.txt

         Force compilation from scratch

     > make set
-        Saves modified variable into the project
+        Saves modified variable into the ./mkrepo

+    > make params
+        Show all parameters in .mkrepo